DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Pros: Excellent build quality, minimal vignetting, buttery smooth ring, no cross patterns to speak of, no degradation in sharpness, multi-coating to reduce glare and flares, hard stops at maximum and minimum range.

-Cons: The stops are for reference only, price, doesn’t include a filter cap, yellow color cast.
+Cons: The stops are for reference only.
+The price doesn’t include a filter cap yellow color cast.

-Description: The B+W XS-Pro Variable ND filter is a high-end product, and also the most expensive filter this list.
+Description: The B+W XS-Pro Variable ND filter is a high-end product and the most expensive filter on this list.

-It has an excellent build quality, and no vignetting from what I’ve seen.
-Vignetting only starts to show wider angles and when you’ve added another filter on top.
+It has an excellent build quality and no vignetting from what I’ve seen.
+Vignetting only starts to show wider angles when you’ve added another filter on top.

-The ring is buttery smooth to work with, but as I’m a fan of levers, I do wish they’d added this option.
+The ring is buttery smooth to work with, but as a lever fan, I wish they’d added this option.

-I’ve also not seen any cross patterning, which is probably due to the limited range.
-Like the SLR Magic filter mentioned on this lens, B+W has made the wide choice of limiting the range of stops for best optical performance through the whole range.
+I’ve also not seen cross-patterning, probably due to the limited range.
+Like the SLR Magic filter mentioned on this lens, B+W has chosen to limit the range of stops for the best optical performance throughout the whole range.

-It does have a slight yellow tint, which you have to correct for in post or by using white balance while you record.
+It has a slight yellow tint, which you must correct in post or by using white balance while you record.

-All-in-all though, this is a higher-end product, which offers great image quality and build-quality for the price.
+All-in-all, this is a higher-end product that offers great image quality and build quality for the price.